 - A doubles tennis match

 The CDC reports that smoking puts the increased chance of coronary heart disease at 2 to 4 times greater than non-smokers.
 Smokers also have a 2 to 4 times greater risk of stroke.

-- A pressure on your chest—like you have something heavy sitting on your chest
+- Chest pain or pressure, like you have something heavy sitting on your chest

-- An intense pain in the upper part of your body, typically the neck, back and jaw
+- Intense pain in the upper part of your body, typically the neck, back and jaw

 - Severe shortness of breath